Azure/azure-sdk-for-cpp/README.md

 #### Getting Beta Releases in Vcpkg

-Official vcpkg registry may have beta versions of Azure SDK client libraries, up until a given library gets released as General Availability (GA) version.
-After that, we don't publish post-GA beta releases of that library in the official registry.
+Official vcpkg registry may have beta versions of Azure SDK client libraries, up until a given library gets released as stable.
+After that, we don't publish post-first-stable beta releases of that library in the official registry.

-If you are interested in both GA releases and post-GA beta releases, see [Azure SDK Beta Vcpkg Registry](https://github.com/azure-sdk/vcpkg-betas).
+If you are interested in both stable releases and post-first-stable beta releases, see [Azure SDK Beta Vcpkg Registry](https://github.com/azure-sdk/vcpkg-betas).

 ### Building your Application